 Rome is such an enormous city: it's enormous in population, it's enormous in personality, and it's enormous in scale — but, then enormous is how the Romans thought.
 That's why visiting Rome can be overwhelming.

-The reality is Rome is like my hometown of Los Angeles -- if you plan your trip wrong you risk having a crappy time -- say with a less-than-ideal hotel or even an outright bad meal in Italy -- in a city that's anything but.
-We could devote this whole site to food in Rome (in fact, my friends Katie and Natalie have done just that) because there's so much to talk about.
+The reality is Rome is like our hometown of Los Angeles -- if you plan your trip wrong you risk having a crappy time -- say with a less-than-ideal hotel or even an outright bad meal in Italy -- in a city that's anything but.
+We could devote this whole site to food in Rome (in fact, our Rome travel guide does just that) because there's so much to talk about.

 Some restaurants live up to the hype and Armando al Pantheon is one of them.
 It's been around almost as long as Fellini's La Dolce Vita and is just as much of a classic.
 This family-run place has a reputation for great traditional pastas (like carbonara and the lesser-known pajata) and classic sides like chicory or baby artichokes, but, honestly, it's really hard to go wrong.
 Oh and make sure to order wine because they have a list with all sorts of interesting bottles from across Italy with a nice selection from the Lazio region (where Rome is situated) as well as natural and organic wines.

 Salita dei Crescenzi 31

 Quick And Healthy Slow Food at Ciao Checca